Internal communication is no longer a support function — it’s a business advantage.

 This lack of metrics leads to several issues:

-2. Aligning the internal communication strategy with the business goals becomes tricky
+2. Aligning the internal communication strategy with business goals becomes difficult and inconsistent

-5. There are misconceptions around what internal communication does
+5. There are misconceptions about what internal communication actually does and its impact

 6. Proving the value of internal communication becomes a challenge

-7. Internal communicators are not considered as strategic business partners
+7. Internal communicators are not seen as strategic business partners

-To optimize your internal communication, it’s crucial to objectively assess your efforts and make continuous adjustments.
+To optimize your internal communication, it’s crucial to objectively assess your efforts and make continuous, data-driven adjustments.
+Regular audits help you identify gaps, remove inefficiencies, and ensure your communication stays aligned with business priorities.

 📹 Also learn about How to Measure Internal Communication (IC): Best Practices & Examples or check out our Masterclass about how to set up IC goals.